xaunvih/xaunvih/README.md

 Welcome to my GitHub profile.
 I'm a frontend eveloper, technology entusiast.

 - 🌱 I’m currently exploring new things in technology.
-- 🥅 Goals: Explore and share interesting things about technoloies
+- 🥅 Goals: Explore and share interesting things about technologies

 ### 📕 Latest Blog Posts on Medium